 When ThedaCare began its lean transformation in the cath labs in 2004, the national standard for D2B time from the ACC/AHA was 120 minutes.
 However, administration and staff were committed to doing better and set the ambitious goal of reducing D2B times to 90 minutes.
 ThedaCare went to work and engaged key stakeholders, including cath lab and emergency department clinicians, administrators and emergency services personnel.
 Armed with clipboards, the team began observing the processes for admitting, treating and discharging PCI procedures.
 The team found the cath labs were reaching a 90-minute metric only 58 percent of the time.

-Process for Improvement
+Process for Improvement to Aid STEMI Care

 The cath labs began a series of rapid improvement events (RIE) that would help physicans, nurses and staff identify and eliminate the waste in their daily tasks.
 In an RIE, a consultant leads the team in an intensive forum where new ideas on how to eliminate waste are trialed and put in place if they work.